Shower In A Van: Benefits, Downsides & Van Life Shower Ideas

 A pop-up van shower requires even less space than the full or modular shower.
 This option requires the least amount of build time, material costs or space while still maintaining the ability to shower inside of your campervan.

-Pop-up van showers are exactly what they sound like (vanlifers are very creative with their names ?).
-This van life shower does not have a dedicated space.
+Pop-up van showers are exactly what they sound like!
+This shower does not have a dedicated space.
 Instead, it is stored away when not in use.
 When showering, your pop-up shower can be set up anywhere inside of your van.

 To build a pop-up shower you’ll need a shower “base” (with or without drain), a shower curtain and a shower head.